-A doctor will do a physical examination and ask the patient about symptoms, their medical history, any current medications, and information about their occupation and personal circumstances.
+A doctor will do a physical examination and ask the patient about symptoms, their medical history, any current medications, and about their occupation and personal circumstances.

 The type of eye drops to use depend on the cause of the dry eye.